Weekly US applications for unemployment aid remain relatively elevated

 The manufacturing sector has been contracting and three bank failures have been blamed in part on higher interest rates.

-Though the labor market remains strong, there have been a number high-profile layoffs recently, mostly in the technology sector, where many companies say they overhired during the pandemic.
+Though the labor market remains strong, there have been a number high-profile layoffs recently, mostly in the technology sector, where many companies say they hired too aggressively during the pandemic.
 IBM, Microsoft, Salesforce, Twitter, Lyft, LinkedIn, Spotify and DoorDash have all announced layoffs in recent months.
 Amazon and Facebook parent Meta have each announced two sets of job cuts since November.

 Outside the tech sector, McDonald’s, Morgan Stanley and 3M have also recently announced layoffs.